Productions is a recording studio and label in Milwaukee, Wisconsin

 projects/sessions are subject to a minimum 1 2/3-hour

-HP-100 digital piano, and a Yamaha TX-7 sound module.
-Those
+HP-100 digital piano, Yamaha TX-7 sound module, and a single dynamic

 rudimentary tools fueled a life-long interest in audio recording that